 To prove a medical negligence case, evidence would have been submitted to prove clinical negligence took place.
 Evidence needed to prove medical negligence Includes:

 - A full statement from the patient who suffered due to the clinical negligence of how it occurred, and the harm it caused them.

 - The medical records of the patient, which can be used as a basis for uncovering the key facts of how the negligence harmed the patient.

 - Photographs or video footage that show the harm caused, and potentially the external factors that caused the harm.

-- Witness statements if any third party has relevant information.
+- Witness statements provided by any third party that has relevant information.